Automations

 ## Conditions and Branching

-A condition asks a question about the subscriber and sends them down a Yes path or a No path.
-Conditions are how one automation can handle different subscriber situations without creating separate workflows for every case.
+A condition asks a question about the subscriber and sends the subscriber down a Yes path or a No path.
+Conditions let one automation handle different subscriber situations without creating a separate workflow for each case.

 Conditions can check: